agardnerIT/video-recognition-prometheus/README.md

 ## Prometheus Metrics
-Prometheus Metrics are available at `http://localhost:8000/` The port is configurable via the `--
+Prometheus Metrics are available at `http://localhost:8000/` The port is configurable via the `--prometheus-port` parameter.